emaze/emaze-pongo/README.md

 # Emaze Pongo

-Emaze Pongo is a java library inspired to the Vaughn Vernon article [The Ideal Domain-Driven Design Aggregate Store?](https://kalele.io/blog-posts/the-ideal-domain-driven-design-aggregate-store/).
+Emaze Pongo allows to manage and query a repository of entities stored as JSON objects on a relational database in an easy way, without the aid of a complex ORM.

-Essentially it allows to manage and query easily a repository of entities stored as JSON objects on a relational database, without the aid of a complex ORM.
+It is designed to support the Domain Driven Design and CQRS programming paradigms.

-Emaze Pongo is written in Kotlin, but it is thought to be Java-friendly, and currently supports PostgreSQL, MySQL and MariaDB.
+The library is written in Kotlin, but it is thought to be Java-friendly, and currently supports PostgreSQL, MySQL and MariaDB.

 ## Requirements